Budget meal plan for Mediterranean diet

 Meal plan overview

-The budget meal plan for mediterranean diet focuses on affordable and nutritious meals inspired by Mediterranean cuisine.
+The budget meal plan for Mediterranean diet focuses on affordable and nutritious meals inspired by Mediterranean cuisine.
 This plan includes plenty of fresh vegetables, legumes, and whole grains, combined with smaller portions of fish and poultry.
 You’ll enjoy simple dishes like lentil soups, vegetable stews, and grain salads that won't break the bank.

 Perfect for those who love flavorful, healthy food without spending a fortune, this plan emphasizes the use of seasonal and locally sourced ingredients.
 It's an excellent way to enjoy the benefits of the Mediterranean diet on a budget.